Online Collaborative Space Build Guide for Slack

 In the section, we will explore some collaboration strategies with Slack.

 1. Automate collaboration tasks.
 Slack has made a big push into “bots,” algorithms that can automate menial tasks.
 Use bots to do tasks such as polling/surveys, task assignment, team celebration, and link organization.
-To view available bots, click on the ‘+’ sign next to Apps in the menu, then view the Bots category.
-To install a bot, click on the bot.
+To view available bots, click on the ‘+’ sign next to Add apps in the menu.

 3. Group Messages verses Channel Chats verses Direct Messages.
 When having a conversation within Slack, an important strategy is to understand when that conversation should be in a Channel, Group, or Direct Message.
 If the information is for the entire group, then it should be posted in the Channel by typing the message in the text box.
 If you only need to speak to a specific member of the group, use a Direct Message.
 You can add a Direct Message to someone by clicking on the ‘+’ sign next to Direct Messages and typing their name.
 If you need to have a quick conference with multiple people, you can create a Group Message by clicking on the ‘+’ sign next to Direct Messages and typing all of the names you want added to the group.